AxionCompany/functions/README.md

 - Frontend: Visit `http://localhost:9002/pages/home` to see your React component rendered
 - Backend: `curl http://localhost:9002/api/hello?name=Oxian`

-You now have a basic Oxian Functions application up and running!
+You now have a basic Oxian.js application up and running!

 ---